 Image optimisation is a long but vital process in improving your website’s position in search engine results pages.
 It comprises many elements, some of which are obvious (i.e. choosing images that are relevant to your content) and some of which are less obvious (i.e. image file compression to improve page loading times).

-Two of the most important things to remember when naming images for SEO is that image file names should be kept short and sweet, and they should not contain spaces between words, otherwise the file name will not look very SEO-compatible in the URL.
+Two of the most important things to remember when naming images for SEO is that image file names should be kept short and sweet.
+They also shouldn’t contain spaces between words, otherwise they won’t look very SEO-compatible in the URL.
 For example, take this picture of a dog, more specifically a Bernese Mountain Dog:

 Saving this image file to your computer under the name ‘Bernese Mountain Dog’ may seem fine at first, but when adding it to your website, that file name will appear in your URL like so:

 Not very readable, is it?
 You might think that the immediate solution is to take out the spaces in the file name, so it reads like so:

 It’s a lot more readable to the human eye, but if you don’t separate your keywords, search engines will not automatically register the fact that ‘Bernese’, ‘Mountain’ and ‘Dog’ are three separate words.
 Therefore, it’s important to separate keywords with a dash or hyphen.
 You can use underscores, but dashed file names are a more commonly recognised image SEO practice.

 On a less important note, you may want to use only lowercase letters in your file name.
 This is purely for the sake of consistency as part of an all-lowercase URL.
 Once you make these edits to the file name, it is more likely to read like so: